ASEAN leaders meet at summit dominated by Myanmar crisis

 Thailand has held unilateral meetings with the junta and deposed democracy leader Suu Kyi in recent months, further dividing the bloc.

-The junta's main ally Cambodia was represented by new Prime Minister Hun Manet on his first foreign visit.

-Some in the bloc fear Bangkok's different track has undermined Indonesia's "quiet diplomacy" as ASEAN chair, with Jakarta holding meetings with a range of actors in the conflict over the past year.
+Some in the bloc fear Bangkok's different track has undermined Indonesia's "quiet diplomacy" as ASEAN chair.

+As the summit proceeded without a political representative from Myanmar, officials from military-sanctioned political parties in the country told AFP the junta would likely hold elections in 2025.

-But experts said all efforts to speak with the junta over the crisis should be welcomed.
+But the United States has said any elections under the junta would be a "sham".

-"I think Indonesia and Thailand need to just get along on this and Indonesia needs to give space to others who may have access.
-It should not be a competition," former Indonesian ambassador to the United States Dino Patti Djalal told reporters.

 - Map controversy -

-Beijing's actions in the South China Sea -- which it claims almost in its entirety -- will also feature prominently, according to the draft communique.
+Beijing's actions in the South China Sea -- which it claims almost in its entirety -- were also to feature prominently, according to the draft communique.

 China released a new official map last week claiming sovereignty over the majority of the South China Sea, deepening the rift between Beijing and Southeast Asian countries over the waterway.